grey-cat-1908/website/content/blog/1d-collisions/index.md

 ## 3. The consequences of collisions

-Firstly, it is essential to comprehend how the velocity of the bodies after collision is calculated.
+Firstly, it is essential to comprehend how the velocity of the body after collision is calculated.
 We will solve the problem in the elastic collision model (one-dimensional Newtonian).

 ### 3.1 With body